sinasamavati/eake/README.md

 Writing a task is like a function definition, moreover, Eake lets you describe what a task does.

-Just touch a file with the name `Eakefile`, and use `-description :: "context...".` above the task to describe what it deos.
+Just touch a file with the name `Eakefile`, and use `-description :: "context...".` above the task definition to describe what it deos.

 Example:
 ```erlang